June 28, 2007

 - keep the context of what you just worked on and more easily “boot the system” and get into the creative flow that you had when you stopped

 It reminds me of an advice Kent Beck gave in his book Test-Drived Development, in which he states that you should always stop coding with a failing test.
 This is the exact same idea; knowing what to start with when you come in to work the next morning, more easily loading in the “context into RAM” and forcing your self to become productive immediately.

 Another, fairly controversial comment that I remember from the interview with Jan Guillou was:

 Although a bit arrogant, I think it is true and something that holds for most creative crafts.
-Inspiration is overrated, what matters is perseverance and creative talent (in that order).
-If you just start with whatever you are about to do, then inspiration will usually follow.
+Inspiration is overrated, what matters is showing up and doing the work, inspiration will usually follow.

 In the words of Pablo Picasso:

 “Inspiration exists, but it has to find you working.”